Price Matching Explained: A Retailer’s Perspective

 Price matching is when retailers promise their customers to match or beat the price if they can find an identical product at a cheaper price in a competitor’s store.

-When customers produce proof of a lower price to the store that accepts price matching, they adjust the price accordingly to win over customers.
+When customers produce proof of a lower price to the store that accepts price matching, the store adjusts the price accordingly to win over customers.

 Price matching is an ethical retail practice (in physical and online stores) that applies to identical products with no particular USP.
-It is common in retail categories such as home decor, electronics, and appliances, where competition between stores is high.
+It is common in retail categories such as home decor, electronics, and appliances, where brand competition is high.

 Broad Price Matching Rules Retailers Follow

-Here are some standard price-matching rules followed by retailers using this strategy:
+Here are some price-matching rules followed by retailers using this strategy:

-• Customers have to get along the proof of competitors’ lower prices that they wish to price-match
+• Customers have to get the proof of competitors’ lower prices that they wish to price-match, such as a printed advertisement, a link or screenshot of an online listing, or a current catalog.
+The store will verify the competitor’s price.

 Types of Price Matching